sabeelmansuri/Epigenomics/README.md

 ### I. ChIP-Seq
 #### Overview
 Chromatin Immunoprecipitation (ChIP) is a powerful tool used to analyze protein interactions with DNA.
 Specific antibodies are utilized to isolate a specific protein or modification factor of interest.
-This can then be used to identify the location and abundance of the protein or modification is within the genome, giving us insight into chromatin structure and gene expression.
+This can then be used to identify the location and abundance of the protein or modification is within the genome, giving us insight into chromatin structure and gene expression<sup>6</sup>.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Seq.png" width=450px/>
 <i><b>Figure</b> caption here</i>

-Let’s take an example: We have two samples of DNA, one for clear cell renal carcinoma and one for regular kidney cells.
+Let’s take an example: We have two samples of DNA, one for clear cell renal carcinoma and one for regular kidney cells<sup>11</sup>.
 We want to find sites where expression is higher in the clear cell renal carcinoma sample in order to potential histone modification sites.
 For this example, we will be using H3K27ac, meaning that there is an acetylation at histone 3, at location 27.
 Given what we’ve learned about histone acetylation and ChIP-seq, how do we find these modification sites?

 We know that histone acetylation happens when acetyl group attaches to the histone tails of certain proteins by HAT.
 So by using ChIP, we can find where on our DNA sequence these acetyl groups are using protein specific antibodies in our case, we will use anti-histone H3K27ac.

 #### Lab Technique
-Here is the basic protocol for both samples:
+Here is the basic protocol for both samples<sup>6</sup>:

 1. Crosslink cells with formaldehyde
 2. Isolate and shear DNA into chromatin fragments